Inference in Difference-in-Differences with Few Treated Units and Spatial Correlation: Empirical Illustration

 \section{Empirical Illustration}

-We illustrate our findings analyzing the effects of the Massachusetts 2006 health care reform.
-This reform was analyzed by \cite{Sommers} using a DID design comparing 14 Massachusetts counties with 513 control counties that were selected based on a propensity score to be more similar with the treated counties.\footnote{The propensity score used age distribution, sex, race/ethnicity, poverty rate, median income, unemployment, uninsured rate, and baseline annual mortality as predictors.
-We take this first selection step as given in our analysis.
-We find similar results if we consider a DID regression using all counties, so that there is no pre-selection of control counties. } \cite{Sommers} find a reduction of 2.9\%-4.2\% in mortality in Massachusetts relative to the controls after the reform (depending on whether covariates are included).
+We also illustrate our findings analyzing the effects of the Massachusetts 2006 health care reform.
+This reform was analyzed by \cite{Sommers} using a DID design comparing 14 Massachusetts counties with 513 control counties from 45 different states that were selected based on a propensity score to be more similar with the treated counties (we find similar results if we consider a DID regression using all counties, so that there is no pre-selection of control counties). \cite{Sommers} find a reduction of 2.9\%-4.2\% in mortality in Massachusetts relative to the controls after the reform (depending on whether covariates are included).

-\cite{Sommers} reported standard errors clustered at the state level, and also considered standard errors clustered at the county level in their online appendix.
-Given the recent findings that clustered standard errors may perform badly when there are few treated clusters, \cite{Kaestner} re-analyzed the findings from \cite{Sommers} using randomization inference techniques, which is essentially the same as the inference method proposed by CT.
-He found substantially larger p-values, ranging from 0.22 to 0.78, concluding that there is no evidence that the reform caused significant reductions in mortality. \cite{Kaestner} considered both randomization inference at the county and at the state levels.

-Overall, standard errors clustered at the state level can indeed lead to large distortions when there is only one treated state, while standard errors clustered at the county level could lead to distortions due to spatial correlation (see \cite{ferman2019inference} for a thorough discussion on that).
-In contrast, a permutation test in the DID setting is essentially the same as the method proposed by CT, which is based on homoskedastic and independent assumptions on the errors.
-As we show, however, spatial correlation can lead to substantial over-rejection if we consider CT at the county level.
-If we consider randomization inference at the state level, since we would have only one treated unit, spatial correlation would not generate problems if errors are strongly mixing (Corollary \ref{Cor_N1}).
-However, in both cases we may have distortions given that counties/states vary by population sizes, which would naturally lead to heteroskedasticity.